Park Shin-hye: Philanthropy

 In 2011, Park became a public relations ambassador for "Korea Food for the Hungry International" (hereinafter referred to as KFHI).
 (Note: Korea Food for the Hungry International (KFHI) was established in 1989 as the first international relief and development non-governmental organization (NGO) registered in Korea, and the cumulative number of our sponsors is 606,485 (as of December 2020).
-With a Special Consultative Status of the United Nations Economic and Social Council (UN ECOSOC) KFHK train and send more than 500 hope corps worldwide working as a change-agent to empower the most vulnerable and the hungry to be more resilient.)
+With a Special Consultative Status of the United Nations Economic and Social Council (UN ECOSOC) KFHK trains and send more than 500 hope corps worldwide working as a change-agent to empower the most vulnerable and the hungry to be more resilient.)
 As part of her role, she volunteered in Ghana for 8 nights and 9 days in May.
 During her time there, Park delivered food kits to impoverished children, assisted children with malaria treatment, and spent quality time with a sponsored child named Avanna, taking care of her and sharing meals together.
 This KFHI's campaign was showcased in the television documentary "2011 MBC World Food Day Special - Stop the Hunger Sharing Campaign."

-Park also participated in initiatives in response 2011 Tōhoku earthquake and tsunami.
-To celebrate the airing of drama drama Heartstrings on Fuji TV Japan, Park and Jung Yong-hwa held a meet and greet event on July 15 and 16, 2012 at the Tokyo International Forum Hall.
+Park also participated in initiatives in response to the 2011 Tōhoku earthquake and tsunami.
+To celebrate the airing of the drama Heartstrings on Fuji TV Japan, Park and Jung Yong-hwa held a meet and greet event on July 15 and 16, 2012 at the Tokyo International Forum Hall.
 The event was attended by approximately 10,000 fans, and a portion of the proceeds was donated through KFHI for Tōhoku survivors.
 In August 2012, the non-profit organization "Good Friends Save Children" (GFSC) organized a fundraising event called "Hopes, Dreams, Happy Trip to Korea."
 The event invited 80 students and staff from Ogatsu Middle School in Ishinomaki, Miyagi Prefecture, representing the Tōhoku survivors.
 Park, Jung Yong-hwa and Lee Hong-gi appeared as surprise guests, providing words of encouragement and gifts.

 In 2013, Park engaged in various initiatives.
 She donated rice wreaths received from fans to a charity organization during the Flower Boy Next Door production presentation.
 At the One Perfect Day film showcase event in April, She donated 520 kg of rice wreaths received from fans, which provided meals for 4,300 undernourished children.
 To create an inclusive version of the film for visually and hearing-impaired, Park also contributed her talents as a narrator in June.